Sponsored

 What is the solar system rebate, and how much can I receive?

-A relatively generous solar system rebate for grid-connected homes has been available since May 2007, when the Howard government introduced an $8000 rebate per system.
+Since May 2007, grid-connected homes have been eligible for a rooftop solar system rebate of $8000, introduced by the Howard government.
 While the amounts and the details of the rebate schemes have changed, a decent solar system rebate is still available for anyone who owns a home.

 The national solar system rebate, now called Small-Scale Technology Certificates (STCs), is an upfront discount on the purchase price of the solar system.